 Organize your shoes

 These tips will help you create a smashing shoe wardrobe.
 A girl can't help having a lot of shoes, right?!
-Good shoes can really make an outfit and there are so many cute options available, so we tend to end up with a lot. :) Store them in neat rows that are accessible to grab on the go.
+Good shoes can really make an outfit and there are so many cute options available, so we tend to end up with a lot. :) Store those adorable purchases in neat rows that are accessible to grab on the go.

 Our favorite way to store shoes is on shallow open shelves which allows them to be lined up orderly and accessibly.
 Make the most of the room you have by spacing shelves just far enough apart vertically to fit your shoes.
 It works best to face your shoes forward toward you so you can see them well.
 If you're short on shelf space you can alternate one shoe of each pair forward and one backward, squeezing them close together - it still looks neat!